angrobertsh/9brag/README.md

 #### Picture Submission and Storage

-On the database side, `meme`s are stored in one table in the database, which contains columns for `id`, `url` and `titles`.
-Multiple associations are queried upon entrance of the memes index which forms the basis of a meme's presentation.
+On the database side, `meme`s (food images) are stored in one table in the database, which contains columns for `id`, `url` and `titles`.
+Multiple associations are queried upon entrance of the images index which forms the basis of an image's presentation.

 ![upload screenshot](./app/assets/images/ss1.png)